Menu Close

 With the invention of mechanical pumps in the 1820’s & 30’s, mining at Orme could resume.
 Miners could now dig below the water table, pumping out the water as they went.

-Mining only last until the 1850’s, when cheaper copper from abroad, difficulties keeping water out at these depths and higher wages working at seaside resorts in town ultimately led to the closure of the mine.
+Operations continued until the 1850’s, when economic pressures forced the mine to close.
+Less expensive copper found abroad, difficulties keeping water out at these depths, and higher wages working at seaside resorts in town ultimately led to the closure.

 The self-guided tour will take you past the deepest, Vivian’s shaft.
 Nearly 500 feet straight down, the shaft is covered with a protective grate to prevent accidents.